-Extension board for Raspberry PI Zero to add two USB ports and one RJ45 port to the PIDesigned by Marcel, Ships from Slovakia
+Extension board for Raspberry PI Zero to add two USB ports and one RJ45 port to the PIDesigned by Marcel in Slovakia

 Extension board to add 100Mbps ethernet and two usb port hub to Raspberry PI Zero.
 To connect to the PI pogo pins are used piggypacking on Raspberry PI Zero's test points from the bottom of the board.